 We found a store that was selling clear, plastic face shields.
-(The ones you see doctors wearing as an extra precaution.)
+These are the ones you commonly see doctors wearing as an extra precaution.
 Unfortunately, they were for adults.
-We bought them anyway.
-We also bought a blue ball cap.
+We bought them anyway and we also bought a blue ball cap.
 The glue from a glue gun would not stick to the shield.
-So, we used a heavy-duty glue and attached the shield to the cap.
+So, we used heavy-duty glue and attached the shield to the cap.
 This ensures it will fit his head and not slip down.

 What did our son think of it?

 He’s ok with it.
-He knows why he needs to wear it and now he is comfortable doing so.
+He understands why he needs to wear it and now he is comfortable doing so.

 The puzzle piece fits and as a parent, that’s the greatest feeling in the world.